sergialca/binance-portfolio/README.md

 This repo allows you to create a web portfolio getting data from binance.

+This project was bootstrapped with [Create Next App](https://create-next-app.github.io/).

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.